yuripramos/redwoodjs-dropbox/README.md

 Redwood uses [Prisma](https://www.prisma.io/), a next-gen Node.js and TypeScript ORM, to talk to the database.

+>Note:
-Note: *Temporarily*, I am using my own credentials for the live demo as a proof of concept.
-However, if you plan on developing this project locally, you must update the values for DATABASE_URL, REDWOOD_ENV_FILESTACK_API_KEY, REDWOOD_ENV_FILESTACK_SECRET, and TEST_DATABASE_URL in the .env file located in the root directory of the repository.
+ *Temporarily*, I am using my own credentials for the live demo as proof of concept.
+However, if you plan on developing this project locally, you must update the values for DATABASE_URL, REDWOOD_ENV_FILESTACK_API_KEY, REDWOOD_ENV_FILESTACK_SECRET, and TEST_DATABASE_URL in the .env file that should be located in the root directory of the repository